 Why do a project?

-Projects also help you figure out where to apply your skills.
-Does your GPU experience apply to training infrastructure?
+Projects help you figure out where to apply your skills.
+Does your experience programming GPUs apply to training infrastructure?
 Does your agent scaffolding experience translate to evals?
 You’ll learn more from trying than from months of deliberation.

 If you find a gap you can fill, it could lead you to orgs doing that work — or inspire you to start something yourself.